 SuperStrings Studio connects the dots, developing thriving string teachers, players and students!
 We have good reason to be proud of our work and our accomplishments, and the future we are creating for the next generation.
-Together we can celebrate our milestones and achieve so much more!
+Together we can go beyond our limitations, learn how to maximize our time, celebrate our milestones and achieve so much more!

 Highlights of SuperStrings Studio

 Royal String Teacher Association© (under construction – click on the link to learn more).